DhakshathaMylsamy/AthletIQ/README.md

 - Open `athletiq_dashboard.html` in a desktop Chrome or Edge browser (Web Bluetooth is not supported in Safari or Firefox)
 - If the Connect button does not respond when opening the file directly, serve it locally (for example, run `python -m http.server` in the dashboard folder and open `localhost:8000`)
 - Power the belt, click **Connect belt**, and select **AthletIQ-Belt** to begin streaming
-- To enable the AI coaching review, paste an Anthropic API key into the field on the Coach's Review card; the key is held only in the browser session and is never stored or committed
+- To enable the AI coaching review, paste a Gemini API key into the field on the Coach's Review card; the key is held only in the browser session and is never stored or committed

 Hardware assembly and sensor mounting are described in the prototype section.